flythereddflagg/flythereddflagg.github.io/python_book/docs/07-Escape-Characters.md

 I just made a new line!
 Now I will do another!

-Here is a funny character: η
+Here is a greek eta character: η
 ```

 If on any of these exercises you do not see the output appear *exactly* as you